One car driver may run away after hitting an innocent bystander in the street. Another would stop without a second thought to help.

 Imagine injecting 40 mEq/mL Potassium Chloride (KCl) directly to a patient’s vein (intravenous push) instead of as incorporation to a plain saline solution (PNSS) drip.
-Worst effect to the body?
+Worst effect on the body?
 Heart attack and death.
 Psychology defines focus as the concentration and centering of our attention on a single stimulus.
 A nurse with focus knows that KCl cannot be administered via IV push.
 A nurse with focus reads meticulously doctor’s orders.
 And a nurse with focus does her best no to commit errors.

 My personal experience as a nurse has taught me that “focus” is one of the most vital traits a nurse must possess.
-A basic mistake could cost a patient his life and a nurse, her future.
+A basic mistake could cost a patient his life, and a nurse, her future.

 A nurse who handles 30 patients in a shift has to stay mentally alert.
 What happens if more than one patient requires emergency medical care or assistance?
 The APA (American Psychological Association) Dictionary of Psychology defines mental alertness as “the state of being awake, aware, attentive and prepared to act or react, as opposed to being inattentive or drowsy.”
-The lack of mental alertness could lead to poor nursing care and put patient’ life at risk.
-April R.N. who has worked in the Emergency Department (E.R.) has something to say about this: “Sometimes, a few minutes delay in intervention, could cost a patient a limb or a life.”
+The lack of mental alertness could lead to poor nursing care and put the patient’ life at risk.
+April R.N., who has worked in the Emergency Department (E.R.) has something to say about this: “Sometimes, a few minutes delay in intervention could cost a patient a limb or a life.”

 Openness for new Learning

 Nursing education is a strict and rigid process.
 From it, nurses learn more than just pathophysiology or anatomy.
 They are taught to think critically because situations at work require more than just knowledge.